020monkey/LARRYCHATTER/README.md

 - Implant - The agent - run on the target machine.

 This repository contains four Python3 source files:
-- `LARRYCHATTER_CommandPost.py` which is the source-code of the LARRYCHATTER Command Post(CP).
+- `LARRYCHATTER_CommandPost.py` which is the source code of the LARRYCHATTER Command Post(CP).
-- `LARRYCHATTERImplant.py` which is the source-code of the LARRYCHATTER Implant.
+- `LARRYCHATTERImplant.py` which is the source code of the LARRYCHATTER Implant.
 - `decrypter.py` to decrypt the Intel collected by the Implant from the target machine and uploaded to Dropbox.
 - `generateHandle.py` which contains the code for the Twitter Handle Generation Algorithm.